Tent Footprint vs tarp

 This article may contain links from our partners.
 Please read our disclaimer for more information.

 When it comes to tent footprint or tarp which is best?
-Here are the facts so that you can decide for yourself.

 Do I Need to Protect my Tent Floor?

 Absolutely!
 Your tent’s floor is likely made of a durable waterproof material like nylon.
 While nylon is a suitable protector on a good-weather day, it won’t last through long-term use.
-It’s also thin and doesn’t add much insulation between the cold ground and your body.

 Tent fabric breaks down over time.
 Dampness, debris and rough terrain against the tent bottom add to the wear and tear.
+A tarp or tent footprint is an extra layer of protection between your expensive tent and the forest floor.

-Choosing between tent footprint vs. tarp could be the difference between one or ten years with your tent.
+Using a tent footprint vs. tarp could be the difference between one or ten years with your tent.

 I’ve used tents with and without a protective ground covering.
 I always notice a big difference in cleaning my tent afterward.
-It’s easier to hang a tarp to dry than a bulky tent.
+It’s easier to clean and hang a tarp to dry than a bulky tent.

 Tent Footprint